Imathia Football Clubs Association: History

-It was founded in 1954 as the "Central-Western Macedonia Football Clubs Association" and included clubs from the counties of Imathia, Pella and Pieria.
+The group was founded in 1954 as the Central-Western Macedonia Football Clubs Association, and included clubs from the counties of Imathia, Pella and Pieria.
 It was based in Veria.

-The first Board of Directors of the association consisted of the president, Delidimitriou Antonios, the vice-president, Mitsios Christos, the general secretary, Georgios Lelekakis, and the councilors Theodoros Kazantzidis, Klonos Xenofontas, Simeon Gotouhidis, and Athanassios Kouzas.
+The first board of directors of the association consisted of the president, Delidimitriou Antonios, the vice-president, Mitsios Christos, the general secretary, Georgios Lelekakis, and the councilors Theodoros Kazantzidis, Klonos Xenofontas, Simeon Gotouhidis, and Athanassios Kouzas.

 In 1971, the clubs of Pella seceded from the association, forming the Pella Football Clubs Association.
 In 1980, the unions of Pieria also seceded, and created the Pieria Football Clubs Association.
 Therefore, the association changed its name to Central Macedonia Football Clubs Association and in 1995 it took the name Imathia Football Clubs Association.

 E.P.S.
 Imathias organizes the championships, divided into three categories: first division, second division and third division.
 It also oversees the cup in which teams from the national divisions participate.
 Until the 2006–07 season, there were divisions A, B, and C.

 League

 Organization

-The structure of the leagues of the E.P.S.
-Imathia for the 2023–24 season were as follows:
+The structure of the leagues of the Imathia FCA for the 2025–26 season were as follows: